bloominstituteoftechnology/Sprint-Challenge--Computer-Architecture/ANSWERS.md

 <!-- Answers to the Short Answer Essay Questions go here -->

 1. Explain how the CPU provides concurrency or parallelism:
+    Concurrency or parallelism occurs only when several commands are executed at the same time without waiting for one or other command to finish before other starts.
+However computers only gives an illusion that they are excecuting programs at the same time.
+Remeber, CPUs are operating at vast speeds.
+In real life computers implement scheduling that gives right amount of speed and priority.This allows concurent processing or at least it looks to humans :D

 2. Describe assembly language and machine language:
+    Machine language is a collection of 0s and 1s, that is called a binary code and is meant to be read by the computers.
+On the other hand, assembly language, are the instructions that are easily readable by humans.

 * Convert `11001111` binary